Now that your project contains a configured virtual service, you can start and test it.

 To simulate a request, click in the request editor.

 The service will process the request.
 You will see the LoginSuccess response contents in the editor:

 Change the client_id parameter to some other value and run the request again.
 The virtual service dispatcher will choose the LoginFailed response:

 In the request editor, you can see the request parameters and the response contents, and check whether your virtual service works as expected.
 You can also see the request and editors on the Transaction Log page in ServiceV:

-Jump to ServiceV, select your virtual service in the Navigator panel and switch to the Transaction Log page of the virtual service editor.
+Select your virtual service in the Navigator panel and switch to the Transaction Log page of the virtual service editor.

 Each row on the page corresponds to a transaction, that is, to the request-response pair.

 To view contents of a request or response, simply select this request or response on the page.
 You will see the contents on the right (see the image above).